-Federal law authorizes the pay of active, reserve, and retired members of the military and the pay of civilian employees of the Federal government to be garnished (or attached) for the payment of child and/or spousal support.
-The following is a summary of how garnishment works in the military:
+Federal law authorizes the pay of active, reserve, and retired members of the military and the pay of civilian employees of the Federal government to be garnished (or taken) if a court or a military legal office rules that you have a legal debt and you have refused to make payments on it.

 Exceptions of Garnishment Limits